 These are available at http://www.eventim.de/tickets.html?affiliate=EVE&d....
 Each customer is allowed to purchase a maximum of ten (10) tickets.
 Should the number of tickets ordered by a customer exceed ten (10), the organiser reserves the right to have the orders exceeding these limitations cancelled by the ticket provider.

 2. Admission rights

 Admission to the event site is not permitted for infants and young children under the age of 8 years.
 Children aged between 8 and 14 years may only attend the concerts if accompanied by a guardian.
 Under 16-year olds are only permitted to camp if accompanied by a guardian.
 With parental consent, young people aged between 14 and 16 years are admitted unaccompanied by a guardian for concerts until midnight.
+The written consent or permission must be presented at the time of entry.
 For young people aged 16 years and over, admission to concerts and musical performances after midnight is approved when unaccompanied by a guardian.
 Guardians are generally the parents, but not people acting with parental authority (e.g. an older friend).
 The above rules apply exclusively to concerts and not to any dance events in the area of the event site.
 The statutory provisions of the German Youth Protection Act (Jugendschutzgesetz or JuSchG) apply.

 3. Liability of the organiser

 The liability of the organiser for damage of any nature is excluded.
 This exclusion does not apply to damage that the organiser has caused deliberately or through gross negligence; to damage based upon injury to life, body or health in cases of (simple) negligence of the organiser; and for simple negligent breach of essential contractual duties by the organiser.
 Essential contractual duties are all duties whose fulfilment enables the proper performance of the contract in the first place and on whose adherence the attendee ordinarily relies and is entitled to rely.